vcaesar/robotn/README.md

 npm install robotn
 ```

-You can [Build from source code](#Build-from-source-code).
-The prebuilt binaries will be added in the future.
+Also, you can [Build from source code](#Build-from-source-code).
+The python's `pip install`, and the prebuilt binaries will be added in the future.

 ## [Examples:](https://github.com/go-vgo/robotgo/blob/master/examples)